jorgearango/llmapper/prompt-dot.md

 - You will ONLY output DOT code.
 Do not include the list of concepts or relationships in your output.
 - Respect whitespace in the template.
 Include tabs and line breaks.
-- Do not incldue any RDF-specific notation such as "ex:"
+- DO NOT incldue any RDF-specific notation such as "ex:"
-- Do not include Markdown code block markup such as ```
+- DO NOT include any kind of comment or Markdown code block markup such as ```
-- Do not output any code indicators like backticks or code blocks or anything
+- DO NOT output any code indicators like backticks or code blocks or anything
 - Only write node-edge-node sets for concepts present in the RDF code.
 Do not introduce or remove concepts.
-- DO NOT INCLUDE node sets that explain what kind of thing something is.
+- DO NOT INCLUDE node sets that explain what type of thing something is.
+(E.g., ignore node sets where the node includes the phrase "is a" or the word "is", such as [label="is a"].)
+- DO NOT INCLUDE classes of things.
+(E.g, ignore RDF lines such as "ex:Systems a ex:Concept .")
 - Labels in node sets MUST be plain English; do not use RDF syntax in labels
 - You will render RDF classes as individual node-edge sets.
 For example, "ex:LoisLane a ex:Character ;" would be rendered as "Lois Lane" -> "Character"[label="is"];
 - Labels in edges and nodes must be either single words or short phrases.
 DO NOT INCLUDE FULL SENTENCES in labels.